aaronpriven/Array-2D-pm/README.md

 # SEE ALSO

-The [Data::Table](https://metacpan.org/pod/Data::Table) module on CPAN provides a more conventionally opaque object that does many of the same things as this module, and more.
+The [Data::Table](https://metacpan.org/pod/Data::Table) module on CPAN provides a more conventionally opaque object that does many of the same things as this module, and also a lot more.

 # DEPENDENCIES